 Hospice Care: How To Use The Karnofsky Performance Scale

-Although no specific instructions were originally developed for administration of the KPS, guidelines have recently been developed to assist in improving consistency and reliability of the scale.
+Although no specific instructions were originally developed for administration of the KPS score, guidelines have recently been developed to assist in improving consistency and reliability of the scale.
 Research has suggested that seven variables account for a significant amount of variance in scoring of the KPS and represented all four categories of the KPS — evidence of disease, daily activity, self care and work.

-When is the KPS to be completed?
+When is the Karnofsky Performance Scale to be Completed?

 - On admission to hospice, patients are to have a KPS completed if requested on the disease-specific Clinical Summary and when completing a General Summary.
 The KPS score is documented on the Clinical Summary as indicated.